Laibaqureshi/Infinity-Scroll/README.md

 # Infinity-Scroll
-Uses Unsplash API to keep on fetching new imagine as user scroll to the bottom of the screen just like instagram
+Uses Unsplash API to keep on fetching new image as user scroll to the bottom of the screen just like instagram